 If you do a quick internet search you will discover lots of information about hurricane preparation, but not much about how to handle the aftermath.
 This is especially true for association board members and property management professionals.
 How should they handle the process of filing and navigating insurance claims for damage after a hurricane?
 Board members and property managers need to be cognizant of the details of their property’s insurance policy, such as the conditions they need to meet to ensure compliance with the policy throughout the claims process.
-We’ve created a helpful primer to the post loss process for association board members and property management professionals.
+Our Florida property insurance claim lawyers have created a helpful primer to the post loss process for association board members and property management professionals.

 Know What Is Contained in Your Policy